Efficient Object Manipulation to an Arbitrary Goal Pose: Learning-based Anytime Prioritized Planning: Experimental Results

 The goals of the experiments are: 1) to test the performance of PCE.
 2) to evaluate the effectiveness and efficiency of the solver.
 3) to demonstrate that our system can successfully transfer from simulation to the real world.
 We compare the performance of our system to the following variants:

-{\bf Exhaustive Solver (ES)} is an approach which finds the optimal intermediate pose from a candidate set by traversing searching, with the same intermediate pose candidate set determination approach with our method.
-For each intermediate pose and its corresponding grasp poses generated by graspnet, the robot plans and executes in the simulator and obtains the path planning cost by running the planning algorithm.
+{\bf Exhaustive Solver (ES)} is an approach which finds the optimal {reorientation} pose from a candidate set by traversing searching, with the same {reorientation} pose candidate set determination approach with our method.
+For each {reorientation} pose and its corresponding grasp poses generated by graspnet, the robot plans and executes in the simulator and obtains the path planning cost by running the planning algorithm.
 For fair comparison, the graspnet and the simulator environment are the same as our method.

 {\bf Exhaustive Solver with Cost Estimator (ESCE)} is an approach very analogous to {\bf ES}.
 The main difference is that this approach obtains approximate path planning costs from the cost estimator PCE without interaction with simulator.